cberkbiryol/teamFinder/README.md

 # teamFinder
 ## Description
 This is a full-stack web app that allows users to fillout a 10 question survey and have a 4-member team displayed back to them wbased on the survey input and compatibility score calculated for members in the database.

-Upon Comletion of the 10-question survey the user is shown a modal conatining 4 members of the team shown as bootstrap cards.
+Upon Comletion of the 10-question survey the user is shown a modal contining a 4 member team is displayed as bootstrap cards.

+The survey includes user input validation to make sure all the questions are answered and user name and photo links are provided.

+---
+## Tecnologies Used and Dependencies:
+* **Front End:**
+    * Bootsrap 4
+    * Google Fonts
+    * JQuery
+    * Ajax
+* **Back End:**
+    * Node
+    * Express
+    * path
+    * bodyParser

 ---
 ### Homepage: